ovavourakis/PKPy/README.md

         "rate_in" : 1.0,
         "rate_out": 0.1
     }
 ...
 }
 ```

 Compartment names may be freely chosen, but their type must be one of `"central"`, `"subcutaneous"` and `"peripheral"`.
-If a `"subcutaneous"`-type compartment is present, the boolean flag `"subcutaneous"` must be set to 1, otherwise, it must be set to 0.
+If a `"subcutaneous"`-type compartment is present, the boolean flag `"subcutaneous"` in the `"basic_parameters"` dictionary must be set to 1; otherwise, it must be set to 0.

 The `"dose"` parameter specifies the administration protocol.
 Specify a numeric dosage amount followed by one of `"continuous"` (for constant administration) or `"bolus"` (for one-time administration at time 0) as a list.
 Alternatively, specify a custom dosage protocol as an arbitrary expression containing 'x' (the time variable) as a string.
 Refer to any `numpy` functions as `np.`.
 For example: